callmezaki/Write_ups/SecDojo_Web_Lab_1/report.md

 ![Alt text](Includes/6.png?raw=true "Title")

-> ### As you see our payload worked so we should just get our proof that simply:
+> ### As you see our payload worked so we should just get our proof that simply :

 ![Alt text](Includes/7.png?raw=true "Title")